Back to thoughts

 Symbol factories

-This is how the symbolic world works: The context creates importance, importance creates uniqueness, uniqueness creates value, value creates the sacred.
+The context creates importance, importance creates uniqueness, uniqueness creates value, value creates the sacred.
 There is one Mona Lisa and it is supremely important because the most important people (with bureaucracies and armies behind) act as if it was irreproducible and their act makes the painting sacred.
 If you look at a super high resolution scan of the Mona Lisa, you might say the reproduction is just as good as the original and you will be right but, there is no value (money and power) in free reproductions and that is the whole point.

 Graphic design as fetish